kenmazaika/generator-transcendence/generators/app/templates/README.md

-# Firehose React Web Pack
+# Firehose React WebPack Front-end

 WebPack is an amazing tool that provides an awesome developer experience after initial setup.
 This is my base configuration for a web application that runs with: